espressif/esp-now/examples/get-started/README.md

 ## Hardware Required

-This example can be executed on any platform board and at least two development boards are required.
+This example can run on any ESP32 series boards and at least two development boards are required.

 ## Configuration

-Open the project configuration menu (`idf.py menuconfig`) to configure the packet retransmission count and the UART port for data communication using (Refer to Kconfig file).
+Open the project configuration menu (`idf.py menuconfig`) to configure the packet retransmission counts and the UART port for data communication using (Refer to Kconfig file).

 ## Example Output

 - Output sample from the receiving device:

 <div align=center>
 <img src="../../docs/_static/en/device_log.png" width="550">
 <p> Packet receiving device log </p>
 </div>

 - Output sample from the sending device:

 <div align=center>
 <img src="../../docs/_static/en/serial_port.png" width="550">
 <p> The log of the sending device </p>